nkanderson/quick_aqi/README.md

 ### Text Output

-The application output the capture PM2.5 value from the sensor along with the calculated AQI to serial output on the host machine.
+The application outputs the captured PM2.5 value from the sensor along with the calculated AQI to serial output on the host machine.
 It would be preferable for the application to output this data to an OLED screen connected over I2C.

 It seems likely that connecting the OLED along with the sensor over I2C would make it necessary to use synchronization patterns from Embassy.
 Specifically, the Embassy book contains a section on ["sharing peripherals between tasks"](https://embassy.dev/book/#_sharing_peripherals_between_tasks) which would likely be helpful.